2026 Speakers + Workshop Hosts

 -

-Andrea started working in coffee accidentally in 2009, and considers making it her career one of her best "mistakes".
-Always in sales or sales adjacent, she began by selling roasted coffee to cafes, restaurants and grocery stores in Massachusetts, but has also sold green coffee, hot coffee, cold coffee, even RTD canned coffee.
+Andrea started working in coffee accidentally in 2009, and considers making it her career one of her best “mistakes”.
+She began by selling roasted coffee to cafes, restaurants and grocery stores in Massachusetts, but has also sold green coffee, hot coffee, cold coffee, even RTD canned coffee.
 Today she works for Third Wave Water, and sells minerals to make coffee taste its best, wherever it is being brewed.
 A Rhode Island native, Andrea recently relocated back to the East Coast from Seattle, WA – mostly to live by an ocean you can swim in at least part of the year.

 Angela Greenhagen